United States Army Space and Missile Defense Command: Mission transfers to the United States Space Force

 Launch of an Army Ground Based Interceptor from Vandenberg Space Force Base.

 There are still calls for the Army to follow the Navy in transferring all of its space forces to the Space Force.
 The Heritage Foundation has called for the wholesale transfer of Army Space and Missile Defense Command to the Space Force.
 The 100th Missile Defense Brigade operates the Ground Based Interceptor system out of Schriever Space Force Base, Vandenberg Space Force Base, and Fort Greely.
 Former Air Force space officers have called to move this mission to the Space Force and the Center for Strategic and International Studies included moving missile defense into the Space Force.
 The Army also continues to maintain a cadre of Functional Area 40 space operations officers, although over 85% indicated they would transfer to the Space Force if able.
 The Army is also maintaining a downsized 1st Space Brigade, however the RAND Corporation has conducted a study calling for the transfer of the Army's space control forces to the Space Force.

 The Army has attempted to carve out a role in space operations, with its 2024 Army Space Vision outlining the service's space mission as integrating space capabilities and interdicting adversary space capabilities, including counter-satellite communications, counter-surveillance and reconnaissance, and navigation warfare in support of land operations.
 Responsibility for conducting these operations rest with Army Multi-Domain Task Forces and a new space formation called the Theater Strike Effects Group.
 However, the Army is no longer looking to develop and deploy its own constellations of satellites.

+In January 2026, the Army announced a new military occupational specialty (MOS) 40D Tactical Space Operations Specialist for soldiers in the grade of E-4 through E-9 in the regular army, reserves and National Guard.
+Soldiers wanting to enter the MOS, must apply and then go to training at U.S. Army Space and Missile Defense School in Colorado.
+The Army sees an initial need for 1,000 soldiers in this MOS.
+This MOS would become the foundation of a proposed Space Operations Branch.